 Your pet receives state-of-the-art, compassionate surgical care at Long Trail Veterinary Center.
 Whether your pet is in for a routine spay or neuter procedure or a more complicated surgical procedure, our veterinary staff are here to help.

-In cases of advanced surgical techniques or second opinion, we have Dr. Levin, a Boarded Veterinary Surgeon on-site by appointment only.
+In cases of advanced surgical techniques or second opinions, Dr. Levin, DVM, Diplomate, American College of Veterinary Surgeons is available on-site by appointment only for the following:

 Achilles Tendon Rupture

 Fragmented Medial Coronoid Process (FMCP)

 Minimally Invasive Percutaneous Plate Osteosynthesis (MIPPO)

 Triple Pelvic Osteotomy (TPO)

 Soft Tissue Surgery